iblong2iyushi/Ankit-rana.github.io/_posts/2019-12-8-multilevel-inheritence.md

 ## Introduction

   - This blog is about a specific behavior of classes in python.
-  - if you have not gone through how to create the custom classes in python, please checkout this [wonderful resource](https://realpython.com/python3-object-oriented-programming/).
+  - if you have not gone through how to create the custom classes in python, please checkout this [wonderful resource](https://realpython.com/python3-object-oriented-programming/) for inheritence and [this](https://dbader.org/blog/python-dunder-methods) for polymorphism .
   - consider below example for next sections
 ```mermaid
 graph TD